ClarkHobbie/elan/README.md

 ### TrustStore
 A truststore is where elan stores it's trust information.
 It uses it in performing most operations.

+A truststore takes the form of a JSON file that represents the list of all principals.
+Please note thar in a truststore file, all principals (other than those in the list), are stored as names.
+Thus a source for a principal is stored as the name of the source, rather that the principal itself.
 ### Principal Names
 The name of a principal must unique across all principals.